-The Young Darwin Scholarship is an FSC initiative to encourage and support young people who have a real interest in the natural world – to develop the next generation of ‘Darwins’.
+The Young Darwin Scholarship is a Field Studies Council initiative supporting young people with a real interest in the natural world and inspiring the next generation of ‘Darwins’.

 #SponsorAScholar: finding the next generation of Darwins

 Field Studies Council has supported over 250 Young Darwin scholars across more than a decade.

 In 2023, nearly 400 young people applied for a scholarship.
 This included people from communities who struggle the most to access environmental education and careers.
 Right now, the demand for scholarships far exceeds our charitable funds.